pytorch/pytorch/docs/source/rpc/rref.rst

 parent ``UserRRef``.

-Consider the following example, where the ``OwnerRRef`` forks to A, then A forks to Y, and Y forks to Z.:
+Consider the following example, where the ``OwnerRRef`` forks to A, then A forks to Y, and Y forks to Z:

 .. code::